rohan843/dnncase/system-docs/fundamental-system-concepts/machine-learning.md

 > F = Model(inputs=x, outputs=result)
 > ```

+This is a very simple model - you'll probably work with models that are way deeper and have more complex computations happening inside, not just a linear sum of products.

+Although model complexity may vary, all parametric models have one fundamental thing in common - they all have parameters as the only thing they need to learn.
+(Although there are the issues of hyperparameter tuning and data pre-processing which we won't discuss at this point for the sake of simplicity.)

+_As far as our system is concerned_, all models we create will have parameters (and only parameters) to be trained, and they can be trained using backpropagation.

 ## References

 [1]: T. M. Mitchell, "1.1 WELL-POSED LEARNING PROBLEMS," in Machine learning, Massachusetts: WCB McGraw-Hill, 1997, pp. 2–2.